uddoktapay/docs/devices/balance-verification.md

   AI-powered protection for busy merchants.
 Approves legitimate transactions even if SMS is delayed or missing (3–5 transactions).
 Helps prevent service disruption while still blocking fake SMS.

 ::: warning
-If balance verification fails, the SMS data must be reviewed manually and approved before the user payment can proceed.
+If balance verification fails, the SMS data must be reviewed manually and approved before the customer’s payment can proceed.
 :::

 ## Updating balances